kkan0615/kkan0615.github.io/_posts/2022-09-03-react-typescript-web-worker.md

 ---
 # What is web worker
 The web worker is for web content to run scripts in background thread.
 The web worker allows developer to use multithreading in Web.
-The web worker also prevents stopping website because of heavy task in stack
+The web worker is used for preventing to stop website because of heavy task in stack

 # Sample code
-The developers can not use web worker made by ts file directly unlike when they use web worker made by js file, so they are required to change blob data
+Unfortunately, developers can not use web worker made by ts file directly unlike when they use web worker made by js file, so they are required to change the code to blob data and blob to url
 ## Step 1 - web worker
 ```typescript
 // webworker.ts